15 Real Colleges That Look Like Hogwarts (Plus the Castle Vibes)

 Red brick instead of gray stone, towers and turrets everywhere, built in the 1880s to resemble the Chateau de Chambord.

-Less famous than Oxford or Cambridge but arguably more dramatic-looking.
-If you want the fairy-tale castle aesthetic without the crushing academic competition, Royal Holloway is worth considering.
+Less famous than Oxford or Cambridge and arguably more dramatic-looking.
+If you want the fairy-tale castle without the crushing academic competition, Royal Holloway is worth a serious look.

 15. University of Glasgow (Glasgow, Scotland)